About this Session

 Louisa is a singer and actor from Singapore.
 Having performed as a concubine, peasant, and various unnamed chorus girls in musicals and operas, she is now continuing her musical theatre training in the University of Adelaide in hopes that she could play lovable Asian sidekick roles on the big stage one day.

 Lucy is a member of the Walford School Concert Choir as well as their performing choir, Chica Voce.
-She trains in vocal technique and music theatre with Linda Ellis and Kylie Green, acting with Trinity College of London, and has trained in dance since she was 3 years: studying Broadway jazz, tap, ballet and hip hop with Norwood Ballet.
+She trains in vocal technique and music theatre with Linda Ellis and Kylie Green and has trained in dance since she was 3 years: studying Broadway jazz, tap, ballet and hip hop with Norwood Ballet.

 Mikala has performed in both Adelaide and interstate in shows such as; Heathers the Musical (Segue Productions 2019), Songs For A New World (Brisbane Academy of Musical Theatre 2017), and Fame - The Musical (Marie Clark Musical Theatre 2015).
 Mikala has also written and performed her own short Cabaret called Mi Goreng and Me.
 Mikala is a graduate of the Brisbane Academy of Musical Theatre; however, she was born and raised in Adelaide and moved back after completing her Certificate IV in Musical Theatre.
 Mikala regularly performs in local venues with her duo Acoustic Amigos.